Wall Street Breakfast: Earnings Season Kicks Into High Gear

 Listen on the go!
 A daily podcast of Wall Street Breakfast will be available by 8:00 a.m. on Seeking Alpha, iTunes, Stitcher and Spotify.

 U.S. stock index futures are up 1% as an earnings parade makes its way down Wall Street, with nearly 170 S&P 500 companies sharing results this week.
-Today's lineup includes Pfizer (NYSE:PFE), 3M (NYSE:MMM), Caterpillar (NYSE:CAT), Ford (NYSE:F) and Starbucks (NASDAQ:SBUX), with the biggest spectacle being Google's report after the close.
+Today's lineup includes Pfizer (PFE), 3M (MMM), Caterpillar (CAT), Ford (F) and Starbucks (SBUX), with the biggest spectacle being Google's report after the close.
 Analysts are expecting top line numbers from parent Alphabet (GOOG, GOOGL) to be hit by a slowdown in ad spending, though the effects will be more pronounced in Q2.
 Don't forget the Fed!
 The central bank begins its two-day meeting, and while no interest rate changes are expected, all eyes will be on tomorrow's presser from Chairman Jay Powell.

 Go deeper: 'Alphabet: Short-Term Pain, Long-Term Gain' by Enterprising Investors.